Title: Agricultural Engineer, Biometeorologist

 George LeRoy Hahn, PhD, PE, Agricultural Engineer and Biometeorologist with the Agricultural Research Service and the U.S. Department of Agriculture, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in agricultural engineering.

-Retiring after more than 55 years of professional experience, Dr. Hahn has found success as an agricultural engineer, a project leader and a technical advisor for the Agricultural Research Service with the United States Department of Agriculture between 1957 and 2012.
+Retiring after more than 55 years of professional experience, Dr. Hahn has found success as an agricultural engineer and biometeorologist, serving as a project leader and a technical advisor for the Agricultural Research Service with the United States Department of Agriculture between 1957 and 2012.
 During this time, he was additionally active as a contributing author for myriad articles and book chapters regarding environmental and climate matters affecting livestock production, efficiency and well-being.
-A fellow of the American Society of Agricultural and Biological Engineers, he has been recruited as a member of the American Society of Animal Science, the American Meteorological Society and the International Society of Biometeorology, for which he served as an honorary member and a treasurer.
+A 60-year member and fellow of the American Society of Agricultural and Biological Engineers, he’s also a member of the American Society of Animal Science, the American Meteorological Society and the International Society of Biometeorology, for which he served as treasurer.
 Raised on a farm, Dr. Hahn was drawn to his field as a result of his background in agriculture, as well as his desire to contribute to society.

 For more information, please visit: